The sliders let you choose what to read in a deliberate and thoughtful rather than impulsive and manipulable way. There are four kinds of sliders:

 What spin do you want?

-Two sliders let you choose the bias of your news sources.
+Two sliders let you choose the political stance of your news sources.
 The left-right slider uses a classification of media outlets based on political leaning, mainly from here.
 The pro-establishment slider classifies media outlets based on how close they are to power (see, e.g., Wikipedia’s lists of left, libertarian & right alternative media & this classification): does the news source normally accept or challenge claims by powerful entities such as the government and large corporations?
 Rather than leaving them alone, you’ll probably enjoy spicing things up by occasionally sliding them to see what those you disagree with cover various topics.

 What writing style do you want?